wasphub/RElmah/README.md

 * RElmah is not about building a full fledged dashboard, is more about providing reactive APIs on top of error streams.
 You don't like the current dashboard?
 Who would anyway??
 Use the client APIs to build your own!
 Are you more interested in building reactive automation tools to build *non visual* workflows on errors?
 Again, the client libraries are all you need.
 * RElmah has a simple yet powerful visibility system, which allows you to aggregate sources of errors in clusters, and provide users access to them.
 Both a code and an HTTP API are available to interact with the visibility system.
 It means, as of today RElmah does not take care of persisting that information, you do it in your host the way you prefer and then you just pick the preferred API to tell RElmah how to setup visibility.

-Are these limitation?
+Are these limitations?
 Maybe, but they also provide more flexibility, and freedom!
 For example, visibility does not require you to setup any extra database or deal with `.config` files if you already have that logic in your host application.
 Is it not the case?
 You white a bunch of lines of code in the bootstrap phase to setup visibility as you like it and it's done, like this:

 ```c#
 async conf =>